paulrobertlloyd/roadtrip/1-designing-responsively/content.md

 ![For our media gallery example, I started by looking at the requirements of the media item page.
 Once I was happy with the grid, type and visual treatment, I moved on to the design of the homepage.](1.jpg)

+_For our media gallery example, I started by looking at the requirements of the media item page.
+Once I was happy with the grid, type and visual treatment, I moved on to the design of the homepage._

 One useful way to stress test a design is to take such a page and adapt it for a narrower (~320px wide) screen.
 You'll likely discover that some aspects of the design will need to be rethought for them to work at this width.
 Here are some examples:

 * **Typography:** Large headings can work well on wider layouts, but on smaller screens they can take up a lot of vertical space and therefore require additional scrolling.
 As line lengths alter, you should consider line heights and other typographic treatments too.